 How do I set it up?

-1. Create your 'base' product on CPP.
-This should consist of an Aspect preview, and a Print Area only.
-Nothing else is required from a setup perspective for the base product (you can set a colour area to change the product colour if needed), the sole focus should be on how the product is to be presented to the customer.
-See Figure 1.
+1. Create your 'Blank' product/s on CPP.
+They should consist of an Aspect Preview, and a Print Specification only.
+Nothing else is required from a setup perspective for the Base product (you can set a colour area to change the product colour if needed) - the sole focus should be on how the product is to be presented to the customer, and how the output conforms to the required Print Specification.

 2. Create and configure your Dynamic Designs as separate products on CPP.
-These should be created on a blank/transparent Aspect Preview, as the base product will serve to provide a the base product preview within the App.
+These should be created on a Transparent Aspect Preview, as your Blank Product will serve to provide the product preview within the Smartlink.